Rebekah Elmaloglou: Career

-In 1993, she went to the UK for a production of Aladdin.
-Elmaloglou appeared in Pacific Drive in 1996, as a victim of incest, who dices with death when she turns to drugs.
+In 1994, she appeared on the stage at the Sydney Opera House in Caravan.
+In a 1995 interview, she stated that she did not receive the offers she had anticipated after leaving Home and Away and that finding work was a struggle.
+Elmaloglou appeared in Pacific Drive in 1996 as a victim of incest, who dices with death when she turns to drugs.
 She appeared in an episode of Life Support as a "publicity whore".
 The actress later posed naked in a Gothic-themed set of photographs for the Australian celebrity nude art magazine Black+White.
-In a 1995 interview, she stated that she did not receive the offers she had anticipated after leaving Home and Away and that finding work was a struggle.

-On 7 February 2013, it was announced that Elmaloglou had joined the cast of Neighbours as Terese Willis, a role she remained in until the show's final episode on 28 July 2022.
+On 7 February 2013, it was announced that Elmaloglou had joined the cast of Neighbours as Terese Willis, a role she remained in until the show's then-final episode on 28 July 2022.
+Elmaloglou continued in the part when Neighbours was picked up by Amazon Freevee in 2023.

+Personal life

+Dame Judi Dench is a cousin.
+Two of Elmaloglou's brothers, Dominic and Sebastian Elmaloglou, have also appeared on Home and Away, plus she has a brother who is a crew member on the show'.